" Labrador Retriever Dog Breed Health and Care – Wild Earth

 While genetics play a role, there are things you can do to help your Labrador live a longer and healthier life:

-✅ Dental care – Poor dental health can lead to infections and organ problems.
+• Dental Care: Poor dental health can lead to infections and contribute to chronic health issues.

 Common Health Issues in Labrador Retrievers